Ationet/ationetdocs/ATIO-GPSTrackingDispatcher_Installation_guide_EN.md

   "trackingInvertal": 5000, //Time interval between each request.
   "url": "http://native-beta.ationet.com/v1/tracking", /Address of the ationet API to store the information.
   "authorization": "Basic usuario@dominio.com:clave", //User information authenticator that makes requests to the Ationet API.
-  "DeviceID": "55prueb" //Identification of the device linked to the service.
+  "DeviceID": "55prueb", //Identification of the device linked to the service.
+  DemoMode: true //If it is found in the configuration file with a true value, it will send random coordinates, otherwise those of the local agent.
 }
 ```